Born: Dec. 6, 1984, Martinsburg, West Virginia

 Scored his first stakes wins during the 2018 Spring Meet when Triple Chelsea won the Giant’s Causeway (L).
 Also won the Bewitch (G3) with Mom’s On Strike.

 First win came during the 2014 Fall Meet.

 North American career earnings exceed $19 million with 513 wins through June 19, 2019.

 Click here for his Equibase career record.

 Joe has been involved in Thoroughbred racing his entire life.
-His father, Marc Sharp, has trained horses since 1981, and his mother, Sara Escudero-Calhoun, gallops horses.
-His parents divorced when he was young, and he spent his youth mostly in Lexington and Charles Town, West Virginia.
+His father, Marc Sharp, has trained horses since 1981, and his mother, Sara Escudero-Calhoun, rides the stable pony.
+His parents split up when he was young, and he spent his youth mostly in Lexington and Charles Town, West Virginia.

 “I learned a whole lot of horsemanship from my dad, and my mom’s always been there for me, too,” Joe told Marty McGee of Daily Racing Form.
 “When I was 9, my dad put me on a mailing list for condition books from a few tracks.
 He’d let me pick out spots for his horses.
 Obviously, he would censor them, but I was on my way.
 I couldn’t get enough of it.”

 After a few years as a jockey and exercise rider, Joe moved to training.
 He worked for Mike Stidham for five years and spent about four years with Mike Maker during which time he oversaw Maker’s Keeneland stable.